djaus2/azure-docs/articles/iot-hub/iot-hub-raspberry-pi-kit-win-10-iot-core-cs/iot-hub-raspberry-pi-kit-win-10-iot-core-cs-lesson1-configure-your-device.md

 * The Raspberry Pi 3 board
 * The 16-GB microSD card
-* The 5-volt 2-amp power supply with the 6-foot micro USB cable
+* The 5-volt 2-amp power supply with the micro USB cable.
+Can come from PC.
 * The breadboard
 * Connector wires
 * A 560-ohm resistor